QuinceyNiu/me-engineering-assistant/README.md

 ### ✔ REST API with FastAPI
 Provides standard ```/predict``` endpoint served from MLflow model.

-### ⚪ Docker (Experimental)
+### ✔ Docker (Validated)
-A Dockerfile is provided as a **work-in-progress template**.
+Runs as a self-contained HTTP API with a single command using `--env-file .env`.
-It is not yet fully validated end-to-end and may require additional configuration.
+No need to manually locate MLflow artifact paths.

 ---